wideraHannes/VAE/README.md

 ---

+## Inference

+Run `inference.py` to sample or reconstruct images.
+The images will appear in `/images`

 ## Variational Autoencoder (VAE): An Overview

 A Variational Autoencoder is a type of autoencoder that models the underlying data distribution through latent variables sampled from a probabilistic space.
 Unlike traditional autoencoders, VAEs are generative models capable of producing new data similar to the training set.